aaronben41/alx-low_level_programming/0x0E-structures_typedef/README.md

 # 0x0E- c - structures_typedef

-In this project, I learned about using structures and `typedef` in C.
+In this project, I learnedu
+about using structures and `typedef` in C.

 ## Header File :file_folder: